spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

  kubectl get pods
  ```

- You should see output similar to:
+ You should see output similar to the following:

  ```bash
  NAME                                READY   STATUS              RESTARTS   AGE